Are you concerned about the amount of radiation you get from dental x-rays? You can take that off your list of worries.

 Dental patients are exposed to lower levels of radiation today than in the past.
 Digital technologies, more precise radiation beams, and shields placed over patients’ chests and thyroids make getting an x-ray safer today than ever before.

 Even for pregnant women, dental x-rays are safe.
-Dental X-rays do not need to be delayed if you are trying to become pregnant or are breastfeeding.
+If you are pregnant or breast feeding ,dental x-rays do not need to be postponed.

 To protect children, The American Dental Association has joined with more than 80 other health care organizations to promote Image Gently, an initiative to “child size” x-rays of children in medicine and dentistry.